Diversity Over Size: On the Effect of Sample and Topic Sizes for Topic-Dependent Argument Mining Datasets: Limitations

 \section{Limitations}

 Our experiments focus on datasets for \ac{am} only.
-While we would expect other tasks with datasets of similar composition (for instance, Question-Answering) to also profit from our findings, we have not tested this and can only make claims based on our experiments for \ac{am}.
+While we would expect other tasks with datasets of similar composition (for instance, Stance Detection or Question-Answering, as discussed in Section \ref{sec:conclusion}) to also profit from our findings, we have not tested this and can only make claims based on our experiments for \ac{am}.

-Moreover, our sample experiments only cover sample sizes from 0 to 22,396 training samples and, for the most part, a step size of 480 samples.
+Our sample experiments only cover sample sizes from 0 to 22,396 training samples and a step size of 480-2,880 samples, depending on the model.
 Hence, we can not rule out the possibility of higher F$_1$ macro or other derivations from the observable trend with more than 22,396 training samples, nor can we rule out the possibility that we have missed a certain dip or peak due to our chosen step size.
-Similarly for our topic experiments---while there is a trend to higher performance with more topics, it is unclear how this trend develops with more than 166 topics (for instance, if the model shows a saturation with regard to topics or if more topics would even have a negative impact).
+Similarly for our topic experiments---while there is a trend to higher performance with more topics, it is unclear how this trend develops with more than 160 topics (for instance, if the model shows a saturation with regard to topics or if more topics would even have a negative impact).

+Lastly, when comparing the maximum performance of our medium sized model choice with our LLM choice, there is an obvious gap in performance to observe.
+There is, however, a clear downside of using LLMs when it comes to operation cost and speed (see Section \ref{sec:conclusion}), which can be a crucial factor in many scenarios.